top of page

 • How far and in what direction is the swim?

 The distance of our event varies greatly based on event day conditions and swimmer abilities.
-We will follow a path similar to the direction of the Confederation Bridge which has a distance of approximately 13kms.
-Depending on your speed and direction you may be swimming 15-17+ kms or more depending on conditions and your pace.
+We will aim to follow a path similar to the direction of the Confederation Bridge which has a distance of approximately 14kms.
+Depending on your speed and direction you may be swimming 15-18+ kms or more depending on conditions and your pace.
 We have seen swimmers swim as far as 22kms.
 Your kayaker is responsible for keeping you on course and the safety and operations vessels will keep the kayakers on course.
 The route will depend on the tides, currents, and weather forecast for event day.
 The planned route will be presented and discussed at the mandatory Safety Meeting on Saturday.

 • How long will I be in the water?